Washington, DC Anxiety Treatment Center of Capitol Hill

 • Strong avoidance behaviors related to pursuing a job and developing a “life plan.”

-Disorders We Treat for Young Adults Ages Thirty-Five and Up
+Disorders We Treat for Adults

 Social Anxiety Disorder